4th Largest US City

 Hurricane Beryl Response

 Hurricane Beryl strikes Houston, causing 44 deaths and 2.7 million power outages.
-Scanner access remains crucial for emergency information.
+Open scanner channels give residents and media real-time situational awareness while infrastructure collapses around them.

 2025